databrickslabs/ucx/docs/metastore_upgrade_guide.md

 It takes single-role optional parameter.
 If set to True, it will create a single role for all the S3 locations.
 Otherwise, it will create a role for each S3 location.

+Two optional parameter are available for this command:
+`--role-name` - This parameter is used to set the prefix for the role name.
+The default value is `UCX-ROLE`.
+`--role-policy` - This parameter is used to set the prefix for the role policy name.
+The default value is `UCX-POLICY`.

 For both AWS and Azure we can use the following CLI command to upgrade the necessary cloud principals: